-Shareholder must submit the completed and signed proxy form by:- or not less than forty-eight (48) hours before the time appointed for holding the AGM of the Company.
+Shareholder must submit the completed and signed proxy form by:

+(i) Depositing at the Registered Office of the Company at 221 Henderson Road, #06-15 Henderson Building, Singapore 159557 or not less than forty-eight (48) hours before the time appointed for holding the AGM of the Company.
 Any incomplete proxy forms will be treated as invalid and rejected by the Company.